se-research/OpenDaVINCI/automotive/miniature/lanedetector/README.md

 ## Start lanedetector

-Next, change the build directory and start the lanedetector component (sudo is required as "camgen" creates the semaphore to protect the shared memory segment owned by root):
+Next, change the build directory and start the lanedetector component (sudo is required as "odsimcamera" creates the semaphore to protect the shared memory segment owned by root):

     $ cd build